Albania

 -

-Polio (poliomyelitis) is a potentially deadly, life-altering disease.
+VACCINEPolio Vaccination HOW DISEASE SPREADSPolio (poliomyelitis) is a potentially deadly, life-altering disease.
 The virus enters the body and attacks the brain and spinal cord, often causing paralysis.
+PREVENTIVE ACTIONS•Get vaccinated

 Avoid sharing contacts with infected people